REAIABook/REAIABook/readme.md

     stat_smooth()
 ```

-And for the categorical and ordinal variables, we create boxplots
+And for the categorical and ordinal variables, we create boxplots.

 ``` r
   # Present Use and Sale Price